EconometricsLibrary/EconometricsLibrary.github.io/README.md

 Authors and Contributors
 ------------------------

-This project was started on April 29, 2013 by @gcalhoun; you can find more information on GitHub: @EconometricsLibrary.
+This project was started on April 29, 2013 by @grayclhn; you can find more information on GitHub: @EconometricsLibrary.